eclipse-osee/org.eclipse.osee/docs/OSEE/Software_Development_Process.md

-  - If changes are necessary during a release, such as table conversion or converting database attributes, you will need to create a ATS action labeled "During <release id> work".
+  - If changes are necessary during a release, such as table conversion or converting database attributes, you will need to create a ATS action labeled "During {release id} work".
 Then add a task in the task tab that explains what work needs to be done and references the Action that it's being done for.
 Provide enough detail that any OSEE developer can perform the task.
-  - If changes are necessary after a release, such as cleaning up deactivated or compatibility code, create a ATS action labeled "Post
-    <release id> work".
-Then add a task in the task tab that explains
-    what work needs to be done and references the Action that it's being done for.
+  - If changes are necessary after a release, such as cleaning up deactivated or compatibility code, create a ATS action labeled "Post {release id} work".
+Then add a task in the task tab that explains what work needs to be done and references the Action that it's being done for.
 Provide enough detail that any OSEE developer can perform the task.